-Things to do on a 24 hour Singapore Stopover
+Things to do on a 24-hour (or More) Singapore Stopover

-If you only have 24 hours in Singapore you need to at least try the food!
+If you only have 24 hours in Singapore, you need to try the food at least!
 Without a doubt, Singaporean is my favorite food while traveling in Asia.
-There are a lot of meals to choose from but one stands out from the rest and that’s Singapore Chilli Crab.
+There are a lot of meals to choose from, but one stands out from the rest, and that’s Singapore Chilli Crab.

-Eating a crab can be one of the messiest things you can do food related so be prepared to make a mess.
-However the dribbling tomato, chilli and basil sauce down your shirt is so worth it.
+Eating a crab can be one of the messiest things you can do food-related, so be prepared to make a mess.
+However, the dribbling tomato, chili, and basil sauce down your shirt is so worth it.

 Singapore Chilli Crab in most places is very expensive but for a cheaper meal of the exact same quality, head to Chinatown where most restaurants and vendors will serve you up a freshly cooked crab for around 20 Singapore Dollars (SGD or S$).
 Expect to pay S$100 plus in Boat Quay or downtown Singapore.